RicardoArielSouza/RicardoArielSouza/README.md

 My name is Ricardo Ariel.
 I am looking for an opportunity to work again after making a career transition to technology.
 My aim is to promote the development of safer and more efficient software.

 #### About me:
-- 💻 I'm currently undergraduating in Computer Engineering and Digital Security.
+- 💻 I'm currently undergraduating in Digital Security.
-- ☕ I’m currently learning Cloud, Python and Cybersecurity.
+- ☕ I’m currently learning Golang and Cybersecurity.
 - 💡 I’m looking to collaborate on any open source project.
 - 🔭 I'm searching for a job in Cybersecurity.
 - 🎓 You can ask me anything, I'll gladly answer if I can.